spraakbanken/sparv/docs/developers-guide/sparv-decorators.md

 **Arguments:**

 - `description`: Description of the importer.
 Used for displaying help texts in the CLI.
+The first line should be a short summary of what the importer does.
+Optionally, a longer description can be added below the first line, separated by a blank line.
 - `file_extension`: The file extension of the type of source this importer handles, e.g. "xml" or "txt".
 - `name`: Optional name to use instead of the function name.
 - `outputs`: A list of annotations and attributes that the importer is guaranteed to generate.
 May also be a Config